emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Create your Terraform configuration

-Terraform parses all `.tf` files in the working directory together, but it's good practice to separate these files according to what configuration they define.
+Terraform parses all `.tf` files in the working directory together, but it's good practice to separate these files according to what they define.
 Create three files to reflect your infrastructure:

 - `versions.tf` defines the version of the Terraform providers to use.
 Providers are plugins that enable Terraform to communicate with service APIs.
-- `provider.tf` defines the services that we will communicate with.
-In this tutorial, Terraform will integrate with Docker running in your environment.
+- `provider.tf` defines the services to communicate with.
+In this tutorial, Terraform integrates with Docker running in your environment.
 - `main.tf` defines the Terraform resources to create.
-In this tutorial, you will create two resources: one for the Docker image you want to use, and one for the container to create from that image.
+In this tutorial, we are creating two resources: one for the Docker image you want to use, and one for the container to create from that image.

 Open the files in your preferred editor and paste the content below into each file.